Understanding prenatal ultrasounds

 The ultrasound can be used during pregnancy to show images of the baby, amniotic sac, placenta, and ovaries.

-Moitor Your Baby’s Growth & Well-Being
+Monitor Your Baby’s Growth & Well-Being

-Determin Gestational Age
+Determine Gestational Age

 Reveal The Gender Of Your Baby (Upon Request)